markdownlint/markdownlint/RULES.md

     ### Another Header 3

-## MD002 - First header should be a top level header
+## MD002 - First header should be a h1 header

 Tags: headers